 - It's time to restore the purchasing power of federal wages and salaries.
-Since 2011, federal pay has gone up by just 6.4 percent, leaving the inflation-adjusted value of federal wages and salaries 7.2 percent lower than it was eight years ago.
-AFGE is asking Congress for a federal pay raise of 3.6% for 2020 as a means of restoring federal employee living standards. - President Trump's pay freeze for 2019 must be overridden.
-Federal pay should be adjusted by 2.6% for 2019 as provided for in the Federal Civilian Workforce Pay Raise Fairness Act of 2019, which has already passed the House and is pending in the Senate. - Both the GS (salaried) and the Federal Wage System (hourly) pay systems are supposed to adhere to a standard of "market comparability" in paysetting.
-Federal pay is substantially below market rates and should be adjusted to make the government a competitive employer. - The administration and some lawmakers have suggested creation of a new white collar pay system that allows managers and political appointees to decide whether and by how much to adjust each federal employee's pay.
+Since 2011, federal pay has gone up by just 11.4 percent, leaving the inflation-adjusted value of federal wages and salaries 4.5% lower than it was eight years ago.
+AFGE is asking Congress for a federal pay raise of 3.5% for 2021 as a means of restoring federal employee living standards. - Both the GS (salaried) and the Federal Wage System (hourly) pay systems are supposed to adhere to a standard of "market comparability" in paysetting.
+Federal pay is substantially below market rates and should be adjusted to make the government a competitive employer. - The boundaries of local pay areas should be unified for the General Schedule and Federal Wage Systems.
+Pay area boundaries for both systems should be governed by commuting rates, which is the definition of a local labor market.
+Retaining old boundaries for hourly workers creates enormous inequities between the two pay systems. - The administration and some lawmakers have suggested creation of a new white collar pay system that allows managers and political appointees to decide whether and by how much to adjust each federal employee's pay.
 They would also reallocate pay from the bottom of the scale in order to fund raises at the top. - Such an approach inevitably results in politicization and discrimination in pay, just as it did during the George W. Bush era NSPS experiment at DoD.
 One crucial virtue of the GS system is its objectivity.
 Salaries are set for particular jobs, not individuals, so there is little discrimination in pay based on race, gender, or other non-merit factors. - The only systemic problem with federal pay comes from a failure to fund market rates.
 So-called pay for performance schemes are just Trojan horses for redistribution of payroll from the bottom to the top and open the door to discrimination and politicization in pay.